BryceVandegrift/website/content/blog/personal-update.md

 In addition to classes I have also been busy with other personal aspects of life which I would not like to disclose currently.
 I will be active again once I finish the semester (hopefully).

-If anything comes up feel free to email me at: [bryce@brycevandegrift.xyz](mailto://bryce@brycevandegrift.xyz).
+If anything comes up, feel free to email me here: [https://brycevandegrift.xyz/contact/](https://brycevandegrift.xyz/contact/)